Barbara Rickles: Don Rickles Left His Wife Of Five Decades A Heartwarming Note Just Before His Death

 ”[My mother] had such great strength and I was always hiding a little bit.
 They always use the word ‘insult’ with me, but I don’t hurt anybody,” he said.
 “I wouldn’t be sitting here if I did.
 I make fun of everybody and exaggerate all our insecurities.
 When I started doing it, it was unheard of.
 But she was always there for me.
 She was really living through me.
 I was 28 when my father died and I was an only child.
 When he died she really took over.
 That’s why Barbara’s a saint.
 My wife came into my life and my mother still wanted to be the boss.
 Barbara was wonderful with her.”

-As the Los Angeles Times noted, had a special kind of charm with women.
+As the Los Angeles Times noted, he had a special kind of charm with women.
 The obituary noted that Rickles was having drinks with a woman in Las Vegas when Frank Sinatra entered a roped-off area with some other celebrities.
 When Rickles’ date said she didn’t believe that Don knew Sinatra — they had been friends for some years — Rickles secretly went over to the table to ask if Frank would come over and say hello.

 “Ten minutes later, a beaming Sinatra ambled over to Rickles’ table and said’ ‘Don!
 How the hell are you?’